 The Final Water Quality Plan elements related to environmental guidelines and sensitive area protection, forest conservation and impervious surfaces are consistent with the approved Preliminary Water Quality Plan.
-Staff recommends Planning Board approval of the elements of the SPA Final Water Quality Plan under its purview.
+The Planning Board approves the elements of the SPA Final Water Quality Plan.